 Google Glass is an iconic product more for its infamy than its life-changing impact.
 In April 2013, Google began selling prototypes of its futuristic augmented reality headset to specially selected “Glass Explorers” for $1,500.
 The plan was for these trendsetters to test the product and build anticipation for a 2014 release.
 Instead, the glasses, equipped with a built-in camera and an air of superiority, sparked outrage, negative reviews, and an unfortunate nickname for its wearers: Glassholes.
 Google retired the program in 2015.

 In 2014, Amazon released its first smart speaker, the Echo, which was equipped with a talking assistant named Alexa.
-Amazon has continued to built Alexa into all of its smart-home products, and the tech giant has dominated the smart-home market.
+Amazon has continued to build Alexa into all of its smart-home products, and the tech giant has dominated the smart-home market.
 As of 2018, Amazon controlled three-quarters of the smart-home space.
 Further illustrating the effect Alexa has had on the U.S., Alexa appears on this list of most popular baby names of the past decade: The name's peak popularity came in 2015 when 6,050 babies born were named Alexa.

 The 2016 release of Snapchat's Spectacles created a, well, spectacle.
 The company deployed Snapbots—quirky yellow vending machines that sold stylish glasses capable of recording 10-second video clips for $130 a piece—at secret locations around the world.
 The rollout was a massive promotional success, making the product a must-have accessory and further building Snapchat into a tech giant to watch.